This page is for people in Ireland who are wondering if anxiety is considered a disability for work, study, social welfare, or day-to-day living.

 Reasonable accommodation at work or in education

 Under Irish equality law, employers and educational bodies are generally required to provide what is described as “reasonable accommodation” to people with disabilities, unless doing so would impose a disproportionate burden.
-For someone living with anxiety, examples of accommodations that have been discussed in this kind of context include adjustments to workload, working hours, breaks, working from home arrangements, supervision, exam arrangements, or quieter spaces where appropriate.
-What is reasonable depends on the role, the workplace, the impact on the person, and what is being asked for.
+For someone living with anxiety, possible accommodations may include adjustments to workload, working hours, breaks, working-from-home arrangements, supervision, exam arrangements, or quieter spaces where appropriate.
+What is reasonable depends on the role, the workplace or course, the impact on the person, and what is being requested.

 Anxiety and social welfare in Ireland

-Anxiety is not excluded from these payments — mental health conditions can be the basis of a claim — but the question is always whether the condition, as documented and assessed, meets the specific criteria for the specific payment.
-That is a decision for the Department of Social Protection, not for any general information page or therapist.
+Anxiety is not excluded from these payments.
+Mental health conditions can be the basis of a claim, but the question is always whether the condition, as documented and assessed, meets the criteria for the specific payment.
+That decision is for the Department of Social Protection, not for any general information page or therapist.

-If you are thinking about a welfare application, the most reliable starting points are:
+If you are thinking about a welfare application, these are usually the most reliable starting points:

 - Citizens Information — Disability and illness payments